Nit Pickers Guide to the Galaxy

 “Easy.
 You want Americans to eat less?
 I have the diet for you.
 It’s short, and it’s simple.
 Here’s my diet plan: Cook it yourself.
 That’s it.
 Eat anything you want — just as long as you’re willing to cook it yourself.”

-Would in my house be a diet full of pizza, gelato, chocolate cake, and oatmeal cashew chocolate chip cookies.
+This would, in my house, be a diet full of pizza, gelato, chocolate cake, and oatmeal cashew chocolate chip cookies.
 No, I can’t eat whatever I want as long as I cook it myself.

 Sarah, Get a Dictionary